Master Your Craft Book Review

 In the beginning, the layout of the book with the insertion of quotes frequently breaking up the text, was a little distracting.
 I expected it to be more straight forward.
 The more I read, the more I realized that it was meant to be read more like a conversation.
 After I made this realization, the book was more enjoyable for me to read.
 It was like sitting around with my craft friends and talking about our perspectives about creating.

 A small section of the book focused on selling artisan work.
 When I was reading, the longer Chiu talked about design and finding creativity, the more I worried that the selling section would leave me wanting for more.
 Although the section was small, it packed a wollop.
 Like much of the book, the questions were directed at the reader to help them come to their own conclusions about what type of craft they do and how they want to sell their work.
 I really liked this because the business of craft is not one size fits all.
 There is not one correct way of selling what you make (or if you even have to sell your work at all!)
-She does speak on some nitty gritty pricing ideas and photography, but generally the reader is left to decide for themselves what is going to be best for their practice.
+She does speak on some nitty-gritty pricing ideas and photography, but generally the reader is left to decide for themselves what is going to be best for their practice.

 Reading this book made me evaluate how I want my studio to operate.
 Right now, my business is just starting, and I already see way too many paths it can go down.
 I am going to start utilizing some of the small strategies in this book to help me not only break out of my comfort zone design wise, but to make my business more profitable and more importantly, enjoyable.